Nuba peoples: Politics

+During the military dictatorship of Omar al-Bashir, Nuba people in the capital Khartoum were repeatedly attacked and some even killed by pro-government students and agents of the National Intelligence and Security Service.
+As a result of discrimination by governments and parts of the Sudanese society, Nuba people have been largely excluded from the official national Sudanese identity, and hardly ever been represented in the government.

+Nuba people in Khartoum

+Following the Nuba Cultural Heritage Festival in 2011 in Omdurman, Nuba residents of Greater Khartoum have been celebrating Nuba culture in the capital.
+Part of these celebrations has been the selection of educated, young Nuba women as Beauty Queens of the Nuba Mountains.
+In 2014, Natalina Yacoub, at the time a student at Ahfad University for Women, was chosen as Nuba Beauty Queen and subsequently gave the first TEDx talk of a Nuba person.
+Being a member of the Christian minority in Sudan, she presented a Christmas gift on 24 December 2019 to then-Prime Minister Abdalla Hamdok, who subsequently tweeted: "This is the Sudan we dream of.
+One that respects diversity and enables all Sudanese citizens to practice their faith in a safe and dignified environment."

 Nuba Mountains

+In Antiquity, the Nuba Mountains were a part of the Kingdom of Kush.
+In the Middle Ages, the area was a part of the kingdom of Alodia.
 The Nuba people reside in one of the most remote and inaccessible places in all of Sudan, the foothills of the Nuba Mountains in central Sudan.
 At one time the area was considered a place of refuge, bringing together people of many different tongues and backgrounds who were fleeing oppressive governments and slave traders.

 The Nuba Mountains mark the southern border of the sands of the desert and the northern limit of good soils washed down by the Nile River.
-Many Nuba, however, have migrated to the Sudanese capital of Khartoum to escape persecution and the effects of Sudan’s civil war.
+Many Nuba, however, have migrated to the Sudanese capital of Khartoum to escape persecution and the effects of Sudan's civil war.
 Most of the rest of the 1,000,000 Nuba people live in villages and towns of between 1,000 and 50,000 inhabitants in areas in and surrounding the Nuba mountains.
 Nuba villages are often built where valleys run from the hills out on to the surrounding plains, because water is easier to find at such points and wells can be used all year long.
 There is no political unity among the various Nuba groups who live on the hills.
 Often the villages do not have chiefs, but are instead organized into clans or extended family groups with village authority left in the hands of clan elders.